CURRENT ACG RESEARCH RESULTS (PLUS A GREAT EXAMPLE OF NET COST VARIATION)

 (Where the Remaining Balance minus the Expected Family Contribution equals the Expected Annual Loans.)

 Note: You will see in these two Compilations that families should expect no-loan offers at 30 schools in the $60K Compilation and at 32 schools in the $40K Compilation, but that doesn't make the Remaining Balances - the Mom and Dad column - the same for all the schools.
 Between the schools where no loans are expected, there is still a $6,525 range in the annual Remaining Balances at $60K and a $5,346 range at $40K.
-Additionally, although there is a great deal of commonality in the schools with expected no-loan offers on the $60K and $40K lists, that does not mean that those schools will have expected no-loan offers at all income levels.
+Additionally, although there is a great deal of commonality in the schools with expected no-loan offers on the $60K and $40K lists, that does not mean that you should expect no-loan offers from those schools at all income levels.
 As always, the only way to find out your own results is to do your own data.

 Now, here's the Compilation for our $60K data set solving for Expected Annual Loans: